swayamsivam37/centralized-license-service/Explanation.md

   add-ons, and usage-based entitlements.
 - **Operational simplicity**: The service is designed to be observable, testable, and easy to operate in production.

+This endpoint is intended for trusted brand systems and supports:

+- Creating a new license key
+- Attaching one or more licenses to the key
+- Optionally reusing an existing license key to attach additional licenses

+**Domain Service (Implemented)**

+`LicenseProvisioningService` encapsulates all business rules related to:

+- License key creation and reuse
+- Brand isolation and validation
+- Product ownership validation
+- License creation and association

+All provisioning logic is executed within a database transaction to ensure atomicity and consistency.

+**Data Model (Implemented)**

+The following entities are used to model the licensing domain:

+- `Brand` – represents a tenant
+- `Product` – represents a licensable product scoped to a brand
+- `LicenseKey` – represents a customer-facing license key scoped to a brand
+- `License` – represents a product-specific entitlement

+Database constraints and application-level checks ensure that:

+- License keys cannot span multiple brands
+- Each license is associated with a single product
+- Duplicate licenses for the same product and license key are prevented

+---

+#### Design Decisions and Trade-offs

+- **Brand context resolution**
+  Brand identity is resolved via route parameters (`/brands/{brand}`) rather than authentication tokens.
+This simplifies the implementation while keeping the trust boundary explicit.
+Authentication is intentionally designed but not implemented at this stage.

+- **License key format**
+  License keys are generated as opaque, human-readable strings.
+No cryptographic guarantees are provided at this stage, as key secrecy and rotation strategies are considered an evolvable concern.

+- **User identity handling**
+  The service stores customer email as a reference only and does not manage user identities.
+This aligns with the non-goals of the system.

+---

+#### Status

+- ✅ License key provisioning: **Implemented**
+- ✅ Multiple licenses per key: **Implemented**
+- ✅ Brand isolation: **Implemented**
+- ✅ Add-on scenario (reuse key): **Implemented**
+- 🟡 Authentication & authorization: **Designed-only**

+---